The total amount of time allocated to General Observers during NuSTAR

 by the peer review panel or accepted as a Large Program, i.e.,

-Category L, will be invited to submit a Phase-2 (cost) proposal.
+Category L, have been invited to submit a Phase-2 (cost) proposal.

 US PIs of approved proposals with priority C targets only will be eligible for a